-The question of what other highly arc transitive digraphs exist has started a substantial amount of research.
-The question was originally considered by Cameron, Praeger, and Wormald \cite{cameron_infinite_1993}.
-They presented some nontrivial constructions (details can be found in Section~\ref{construction}) and worked on ways to describe all highly arc transitive digraphs.
+The question of what other highly arc-transitive digraphs exist has started a substantial amount of research.
+The question was originally considered by Cameron, Praeger, and Wormald \cite{cameron_praeger_wormald_1993}.
+They presented some nontrivial constructions (details can be found in Section~\ref{construction}) and worked on ways to describe all highly arc-transitive digraphs.
 One approach to this involves the \emph{reachability relation}.

-Given a digraph $D$, an \emph{alternating walk} is a sequence $(v_0, v_1, \dots, v_s)$ of vertices such that $v_i v_{i+1}$ and $v_i v_{i-1}$ are arcs of $D$ \emph{either for all even $i$ or for all odd $i$}; informally, when visiting the vertices $v_0, \dots, v_s$, we use the arc of $D$ alternately in the forward and backward directions.
-When $e$, $e'$ are two arcs of $D$, we say that $e'$ is \emph{reachable} from $e$ if there is an alternating walk which has $e$ as the first arc and $e'$ as the last one (we write $e \sim e'$).
-One can easily see that this is an equivalence relation, moreover one that is preserved by any digraph automorphism.
-Thus, whenever $D$ is 1-arc transitive, then the digraph induced by each of the equivalence relations is isomorphic to one fixed digraph, that we call $R(D)$ ($R$ stands for reachability, previous papers use $\Delta(D)$, which seems unfortunate, as $\Delta$ usually denotes the maximum degree of a graph).
+Given a digraph $D$, an \emph{alternating walk} is a sequence $(v_0, v_1, \dots, v_s)$ of vertices such that $v_i v_{i+1}$ and $v_i v_{i-1}$ are arcs of $D$ either for all even $i$ or for all odd $i$; informally, when visiting the vertices $v_0,v_1, \dots, v_s$, we use the arcs of $D$ alternately in the forward and backward direction.
+When $e$, $e'$ are two arcs of $D$, we say that $e'$ is \emph{reachable} from $e$, in symbols $e \sim e'$, if there is an alternating walk which has $e$ as the first arc and $e'$ as the last one.
+One can easily see that this is an equivalence relation.
+Moreover, this relation is preserved by any digraph automorphism.
+Thus, whenever $D$ is 1-arc transitive, then the digraphs induced by the equivalence classes are isomorphic to a fixed digraph, which will be denoted by $R(D)$ ($R$ stands for reachability).